erwindev/vendor-management/README.md

 Access the API via this url - http://localhost/api/v1

 ## Load test the application
 For load testing, we will use [Locust](http://locust.io).
 The load testing script is located under the `loadtest` folder.
-Curerntly, we are only load testing the `api/v1/auth/login` api.
-To run the scrip,
+Curerntly, we are only load testing the `/u/api/v1/auth/login` api.
+To run the script,
 ```
 $ cd loadtest
 $ locust -f vmsloadtest.py